satpalsr/sdk/docs/server.player.joinworld.md

 ## Remarks

-If the player is already in a
+If the player is already in a [World](./server.world.md)<!-- -->, they will be removed from their current world before joining the new world.